parapeter/gerste/README.md

 > [!WARNING]
 > This bash script is only as secure as the webservers which gets triggered and only as secure as the connection itself.

+This tiny bash script provides an one-time system clock update *(no daemon)*.
+Utilizing `curl`, it fetches the HTTP headers from a specified domain or IP address.
+From there `grep` extracts the timestamp and `date` adjusts the system clock based on your local timezone.
+By default, traffic is routed over HTTPS, with an optional way to route it through `tor`.

+While originally designed for Germany (CET/CEST-Timezone), this script *since version 0.5.1* is usable with every timezone.

+While originally designed for Germany (CET/CEST timezone), this script has been usable with any timezone since `version 0.5.1.`.
+Without keeping this in mind the name `gerste` was chosen (likely influenced by its connection to beer?).

 > [!NOTE]
 > This project is still in it's early development and should not be used in any production environment.
 Help is always welcome.

-This tiny bash script provides a one-time system clock update *(no daemon)*.
-Utilizing `curl`, it fetches the HTTP headers from a specified domain or IP address.
-From there, `grep` extracts the timestamp, and based on summer or wintertime status, the system clock gets adjusted using the `date` command.
-By default, traffic is routed over HTTPS, with an optional way to route traffic through `tor`.

-While originally designed for Germany, this script is adaptable to any country in the CET/CEST timezone, as they also change clocks twice a year.
-The name `gerste` was chosen, likely influenced by its connection to beer (?).

 Got inspired by [secure-time-sync](https://github.com/Obscurix/Obscurix/blob/master/airootfs/usr/lib/obscurix/secure-time-sync).